Frequently Asked Questions

 Indonesian plugs have 220 Volt.
 However, there are still some older plugs with only 127 Volt, however if you are not going to a rather rural area the Schuko plugs should be fine.

-Sure, there is a public bus system (Sarbagita bus), which you get from Nusa Dua on the south to Ubud district.
+Sure, there is a public bus system (Teman Bus), which you get from Nusa Dua on the south to Ubud district.
 However, the buses run on the main streets of Bali and are therefore rather tardy.
 To cope with smaller distances, there are also the so-called bemo, which are mostly used by locals.
 Another reliable mini bus is called Kura-kura bus which is more accessible but a bit more pricey than the local bemo, you may buy a one week pass to travel the island and see the route they offer on the website.
 In general, Balinese and people who live in the island mostly use scooters as means of transportation, and local online public transportation such as Gojek and Grab.
+Read more about transportation in Bali.

 More information needed?